nicholashc/GhostWizards/README.md

 - possible "advanced mode" that allows more customization of culling settings in the UI
 - provide interface with methods for all erc721 functionality for "ghost" wizards: transfer, approve, etc
-- "extra advanced mode" for max truslessness that does the wizard sorting via on-chain [binary heap](https://github.com/zmitton/eth-heap) or sim
+- "extra advanced mode" for max trustlessness that does the wizard sorting via on-chain [binary heap](https://github.com/zmitton/eth-heap) or sim
 - ensure the NFTs minted are compatible with future tournaments
 - leaderboard for most culled/most power culled